Drug prohibition: Prohibition

 In the UK the Defence of the Realm Act 1914, passed at the onset of the First World War, gave the government wide-ranging powers to requisition the property and to criminalize specific activities.
 A moral panic was whipped up by the press in 1916 over the alleged sale of drugs to the troops of the British Indian Army.
 With the temporary powers of DORA, the Army Council quickly banned the sale of all psychoactive drugs to troops, unless required for medical reasons.
 However, shifts in the public attitude towards drugs—they were beginning to be associated with prostitution, vice and immorality—led the government to pass further unprecedented laws, banning and criminalising the possession and dispensation of all narcotics, including opium and cocaine.
-After the war, this legislation was maintained and strengthened with the passing of the Dangerous Drugs Act 1920.
+After the war, this legislation was maintained and strengthened with the passing of the Dangerous Drugs Act 1920 (10 & 11 Geo.
+5. c.
+46).
 Home Office control was extended to include raw opium, morphine, cocaine, ecogonine and heroin.

 Hardening of Canadian attitudes toward Chinese-Canadian opium users and fear of a spread of the drug into the white population led to the effective criminalization of opium for nonmedical use in Canada between 1908 and the mid-1920s.

 The Mao Zedong government nearly eradicated both consumption and production of opium during the 1950s using social control and isolation.
 Ten million addicts were forced into compulsory treatment, dealers were executed, and opium-producing regions were planted with new crops.
 Remaining opium production shifted south of the Chinese border into the Golden Triangle region.
 The remnant opium trade primarily served Southeast Asia, but spread to American soldiers during the Vietnam War, with 20 percent of soldiers regarding themselves as addicted during the peak of the epidemic in 1971.
 In 2003, China was estimated to have four million regular drug users and one million registered drug addicts.